krambuhl/Uni/README.md

 var isTrueTrue = Uni.Machine(true);
 ```

-Uni machines are not restricted to booleans.
-As state machines, they can keep track of any variable types, including strings or objects.
+State machines are not restricted to booleans, they can keep track of any variable types, including strings or objects.

 ```js
 var currentHotWord = Uni.Machine(function() {